mkilani-dev/bathtub/README.md

 The Fortran code calls some standard functions and libraries:

-- DFZERO function
+- DFZERO
-- lapack and Blas
+- Lapack and Blas

 and relies on